twse/bobsgame-extras/OS2 Icon Collection/README.md

-﻿These icons are based on the lowercase letters of bob's game font and for use with OS/2 applications.
+﻿These icons are based on the “bob's game” font's lowercase letters and for use with OS/2 applications and games.
 The operating system should be at least OS/2 2.0 or newer.

 Note that you have to use these icons on a file system which supports long file names.
 FAT16 does not support long file names, while the existing FAT32 or even NTFS file system drivers for OS/2, eCS and Arca OS are experimental at best, so the safest bet is to use a native IBM file system like HPFS (the OS/2, eCS and Arca OS default FS) or JFS.

-### ANNEX: How to add or update existing software entries.
+### ANNEX: How to add software entries.
-To add or update existing software entries, attach the following text, with the fields enclosed by brackets "[]" replaced with your own identifying information.
+To add software entries, attach the following text, with the fields enclosed by brackets "[]" replaced with your own identifying information.
 (Don't include the brackets!)
 The text should be enclosed in the appropriate comment syntax.
 The protocol for each download site should be **http** (not secure) or **https** (secure).
 FTP servers won't automatically create links in the GitHub web user interface; however the servers will appear underlined when editing.

 ```
 N. Software